leobut/geocachingUtils/README.md

 - Hints are decrypted automatically without clicking on "Decrypt" (can be changed in the settings)

 ##Release History
+- 0.8.0 (currently in development)
+	- Click the extension icon to open the settings
+	- Redesigned the settings page
 - 0.7.1
 	- Automatically decrypt hints (can be disabled in the settings page)
 	- Added an icon to the log editor which allows one to choose smileys and tags (FTF, STF, TTF [project-gc.com style]) to be inserted into the log text